 Given the need for GCs to control and justify legal spend, having automated tools to interrogate and report on spending, errors and trends is pretty much a necessity for any legal team using external providers and/or with internal cross charging arrangements.

-Apart from time-saving, these systems can arm the GC and legal managers with more granular information around which they can plan more strategically for budgets, performance, targets, KPIs, and external relationships.
+Apart from timesaving, these systems can arm the GC and legal managers with more granular information around which they can plan more strategically for budgets, performance, targets, KPIs, and external relationships.
+Some of these features may be covered in more comprehensive Matter Management systems.

 This has moved to, or near to, the top of many GCs risk maps and not just in those organisations that process large volumes of personal and sensitive data.
-Concerns about cyber attacks as well as general GDPR compliance, for example, with their potential for real financial and reputational damage, have emphasised the need for robust and resilient systems and processes to not only provide real time protection but also certainty and confidence in the organisation’s ability to protect its data and react quickly to problems when they occur.
+Concerns about cyberattacks as well as general GDPR compliance, for example, with their potential for real financial and reputational damage, have emphasised the need for robust and resilient systems and processes to not only provide real time protection but also certainty and confidence in the organisation’s ability to protect its data and react quickly to problems when they occur.
+The introduction of AI is only upping the ante in terms of data and cybersecurity threats, although ironically it is also powering more sophisticated approaches to monitoring for threats.

 5. Smart contracts

-While Blockchain is most often referred to in the context of new crypto currencies (e.g. Bitcoin), it has application in other areas including smart contracts.
+For a long time Blockchain was referred to in the context of crypto currencies such as Bitcoin, but it has an application in smart contracts.
 The potential for smart contracts lies in the automation of the monitoring, execution, compliance and enforcement of agreements without the need for legal input.
-The technology would recognise when conditions are fulfilled and, for example, automatically transfer assets as agreed and register the transfers.
+The technology recognises when conditions are fulfilled and, for example, automatically transfer assets as agreed and register the transfers.

 The rise of legal operations

-We’ve already seen major organisations appoint Heads of Legal Technology and Legal Operations and associations like CLOC (Corporate Legal Operations Consortium) have grown significantly over the last 2-3 years.
-Of course, not all legal teams have the scale or budget to appoint legal operations or technology specialists but as technology evolves and becomes more accessible, no GC will want to ignore the benefits of automation and smart technologies, in whatever context.
+We’ve already seen major organisations appoint Heads of Legal Technology and Legal Operations, as well as roles which cover legal innovation too.
+Of course, not all legal teams have the scale or budget to appoint legal operations or technology specialists but as technology has evolved and become more accessible, the use of technology, automation and AI is on the agenda for most in-house legal teams.

 Where are we headed?

 While not every new technology or upgrade will have mainstream use, the introduction of different technologies has already brought about significant changes in the way that in-house lawyers work and in the way they interact with their in-house clients.
-Of course, not all change or innovation is technology led but the sheer pace of technological change is likely to bring more, and faster, change over the next few years.
+Of course, not all change or innovation is technology led but the sheer pace of technological change is likely to bring more, and faster, change over the next few years especially with the spread of AI.

-With legal tech increasingly having the potential to automate more process, analyse and interrogate more and more data and predict increasingly complex outcomes, all on integrated platforms, we may well see legal tech becoming a key part of the architecture of in-house legal teams.
-This could well impact the structure of many larger teams as legal ops specialists become an integral part of the senior legal management.
+With legal tech increasingly having the potential to automate more processes, analyse and interrogate more and more data and predict increasingly complex outcomes, all on integrated platforms, legal tech has become a key part of the architecture of in-house legal teams.
+This can influence the structure of many larger teams as legal ops specialists become an integral part of the senior legal management.

-For smaller teams, having access to the technology and to the expertise, (provided by law firms or specialist external providers if not available in-house) may well move from being a nice-to-have to become a necessity.
+For smaller teams, having access to the technology and to the expertise, (provided by law firms or specialist external providers if not available in-house) is arguably moving from what was once a “nice-to-have” to a necessity.

 The pros and cons

 But integrating technology into the in-house function requires knowledge and strategic planning by GCs and senior in-house lawyers who may also need to make the case for its adoption.
 And technology can bring change and disruption requiring good people and change management skills.
-But there’s little doubt that lawyers will need to be increasingly tech savvy in identifying the benefits and downsides of technology solutions.
+But there’s little doubt that lawyers have become increasingly tech savvy in identifying the benefits and downsides of technology solutions and will continue to need to evolve their knowledge and accompanying mindset.

 Reference material